OrienteerBAP/JNPM/README.md

       Required: true
       NPM packages to be downloaded and extracted (For example: vue@2.6.11)

+    pathPrefix
+      Prefix for the directory under outputDirectory to which files will be placed

     strategy (Default: WEBJARS)
       Installation strategy to be used
 ```